 A) Yes, there are other 1095 IRS forms:

-- IRS Form 1095-C provides information about the offer of health insurance coverage if you were a full-time employee of an Applicable Large Employer (i.e. employers with 50 or more full-time equivalent employees) at any time during 2018.
+- IRS Form 1095-C provides information about the offer of health insurance coverage if you were a full-time employee of an Applicable Large Employer (i.e. employers with 50 or more full-time equivalent employees) at any time during the last year.
 If you are a Commonwealth of Massachusetts employee, including employees of higher education, the Comptroller will mail this to you.
 If you are an employee of a housing or redevelopment authority or municipality that is an Applicable Large Employer, you will receive this form from that employer.

 - IRS Form 1095-A provides information as to any Marketplace coverage you had (if applicable), and any Premium Tax Credits you received.
 If applicable, this form will be provided by the Marketplace Exchange.